Do you love your sales team?

 What to know when choosing a platform for product demos

 So you’ve gotten on board and you realized that you can’t keep demoing like it’s 1995.
-But how do you know what to look for in a platform?
+But when it comes to selecting the right demo platform for your team, where are you even supposed to start?

 There are a few key features that nearly all the software should include, like the ability to create interactive demos that are safe from accidental data breaches and crashes.
 Likewise, they should also let you personalize them at scale.

-5 key features to create better product demos
+5 key features to create a better product demo experience

 1. Keep things simple: Codeless is key